okeuday/pest/README.markdown

     ./pest.erl -V crypto

-To do a slower scan that includes indirect function calls from Erlang/OTP (as described in [Indirect Security Concerns](#indirect-security-concerns), use:
+To do a slower scan that includes indirect function calls from Erlang/OTP (as described in [Indirect Security Concerns](https://github.com/okeuday/pest/#indirect-security-concerns)), use:

     ./pest.erl -v -b -d /erlang_install_prefix/lib/erlang/lib/ /path_to_somewhere/lib